ligato/docs/docs/plugins/vpp-plugins.md

 You can combine this configuration data with any other VPP or Linux configuration.

-For more details and examples using gRPC, see the following:
+For more details and examples using gRPC, see:

 - [GRPC tutorial][grpc-tutorial]
 - [grpc_vpp_remote_client example](https://github.com/ligato/vpp-agent/tree/master/examples/grpc_vpp/remote_client)